Seeking a Friend for the End of the World: Plot

 In New York City, a breaking news report informs the world that a mission to stop an incoming 70-mile-wide asteroid known as "Matilda" has failed and that it will make an impact in three weeks, destroying all life on Earth.
 Dodge Petersen and his wife, Linda, listen to the broadcast parked on the side of the road.
 When he expresses indifference, she looks disgusted and abandons both the vehicle and their marriage.
 Dodge stops going to his job at an insurance company where one of his co-workers has killed himself.
 He also attends an end-of-the-world party at the house of his best friend, where he politely avoids offers of heroin and the amorous intentions of both a stranger and his best friend's wife (on the latter, he says he cannot cheat with a married woman, but she points out that marriage means nothing now that civilization is going to end).
 A drunk man tells him he has never bedded so many women as now nobody cares about getting pregnant or catching diseases.

-At home, Dodge reminisces about his high school sweetheart, Olivia and notices his neighbor Penny crying on the fire escape.
+At home, Dodge reminisces about his high school sweetheart, Olivia, and notices his British neighbor Penny crying on the fire escape.
 Penny just broke up with her boyfriend Owen over him making her miss her last opportunity to see her family in England.
 At her apartment, Penny gives Dodge three years' worth of his mail that was incorrectly delivered to her and, in the process, unwittingly tells him that his wife was having an affair.
 Dodge storms off into the night, guzzling codeine-laced cough syrup and window cleaner in a suicide attempt.
 Dodge wakes up in a park, with a dog tethered to his foot and a note on his sweater reading "Sorry", which becomes the dog's name.
 Dodge takes Sorry home, opens the old mail, and is surprised to discover a three-month-old letter from Olivia, which explains that he was "the love of her life".
 Later, a riot breaks out in their neighborhood.
 Dodge and Penny abandon the self-centered Owen amid the rioters, with Dodge explaining to Penny that he knows someone who could fly her to England if she helps him find Olivia.
 She agrees, and they set off with Sorry for Dodge's hometown in Delaware.